-Commercial general liability (CGL) insurance covers third-party bodily injury, property damage, and related medical and legal costs.
-This is important coverage in the event a third party, such as a client or customer, visits your home for business reasons and is injured.
-CGL also covers you if you are at a remote location, such as a client’s premises.
+Commercial general liability insurance covers third-party bodily injury, property damage, and related medical and legal costs.
+This is important coverage in the event a third party, such as a client or customer, is injured when visiting your home for business reasons.
+General liability also covers you if you are at a remote location, such as a client’s premises.

-Home businesses that work with the public will need commercial general liability coverage, especially if the homeowners policy excludes this coverage or has low limits, such as the standard $100,000.
-It’s smart to have at least $500,000.
-If you have business-related visitors coming to your home or if you do business at other locations, CGL is needed.
+Home businesses that work with the public need commercial general liability coverage, especially if the homeowners policy excludes this coverage or has low limits (such as the standard $100,000).
+It’s smart to have at least $500,000 for business liability.
+If you have business-related visitors coming to your home or if you do business at other locations, you need commercial general liability.

-Keep in mind that home-based businesses that are eligible or ineligible for coverage by a homeowners policy will vary based on the insurance provider you use.
-Before buying a separate commercial general liability policy, check with your provider to see if your business is eligible for a homeowners policy endorsement.
+Keep in mind that your home-based business may be able to get coverage through your homeowners policy.
+Eligibility is based on your insurance provider.
+Before buying a separate general liability policy, check with your provider to see if your business is eligible for a policy endorsement to cover business liabilities.

-For example, if you run a small clothing boutique out of your home and you keep less than $10,000 of inventory stored in your home, you may qualify for a homeowners policy endorsement to add the needed property insurance coverage for your business.
+For example, if you run a small clothing boutique out of your home and you keep less than $10,000 of inventory stored in your home, you may qualify for a homeowners policy endorsement to get the property insurance coverage your business needs.

 Commercial Property Insurance

-Commercial property insurance covers businesses for property damage due to certain covered events, such as fire, theft, vandalism, or extreme weather.
-Property needing coverage includes building, equipment, office furniture and inventory.
-If the business’ property is damaged or destroyed, the property insurance would help cover the cost of repair or replacement.
+Commercial property insurance covers damage to business-owned items due to certain covered events, such as fire, theft, vandalism, or hail.
+Property needing coverage includes building, equipment, office furniture, and inventory.
+If the business’ property is damaged or destroyed, the property insurance helps cover the cost of repair or replacement.

 Who Needs Commercial Property Insurance

-Home businesses that have assets that are needed for daily operation of the business and are expensive to repair or replace need commercial property insurance.
-It’s important to note that a standard homeowners policy does not always cover property of a business, especially if the property is not for personal use.
+Home businesses with tangible assets that are needed for daily operations and are expensive to repair or replace need commercial property insurance.
+It’s important to note that a standard homeowners policy does not always cover business property.

-Examples of home-based business property that might need property insurance coverage for risks, such as fire or theft, include computers, printers, and inventory.
-An ecommerce business like an Amazon FBA business is a good example where this would apply.
-Also, businesses such as landscaping and handyman/repair services, which work away from the home but store their equipment in the home (e.g., the garage), such as landscapers and handymen, may need commercial property coverage.
+Examples of home-based business property that might need property insurance coverage for risks include computers, printers, and inventory.
+An ecommerce business like an Amazon Fulfillment by Amazon (FBA) business is a good example of where this would apply.
+Also, businesses where owners work at clients’ location but store their equipment at home (e.g., the garage), such as landscapers and handymen, may need commercial property coverage.

 Who Doesn’t Need Commercial Property Insurance

-Home-based businesses that don’t have high-value assets inside their home or who store their business property in an off-site storage unit may not need commercial property coverage.
+Home-based business owners who don’t have high-value business assets inside their home or who store their business property in an off-site storage unit may not need commercial property coverage.
 Also, if you use personal property for business, you likely won’t need it.
-For example, a freelance writer who uses their personal laptop computer for work wouldn’t need commercial coverage because their homeowners policy would cover it.
+For example, a freelance writer who uses their personal laptop computer for both personal and professional work doesn’t need commercial coverage because their homeowners policy most likely covers it.

 Errors & Omissions Insurance

-Errors & omissions insurance, or E&O insurance, is professional liability insurance that protects professionals and service-oriented business owners against liability claims arising from their mistakes or negligence.
-E&O covers legal and defense costs if you are sued by a client for damages caused by your unintentional errors, including incorrect advice or accidental violation of a contract.
+Errors & omissions insurance (E&O), also called professional liability insurance, is a policy that protects professionals and service-oriented business owners against liability claims arising from their mistakes or negligence.
+E&O covers legal and defense costs as well as settlements if you are sued by a client for damages caused by your unintentional errors, including incorrect advice or accidental violation of a contract.

 Who Needs E&O Insurance

 The primary type of home businesses that need errors and omissions insurance are those that provide professional services or advice for a fee.
-For example, if your negligence or advice could possibly cause bodily harm or financial damage to a client, you would need E&O coverage in the event the client sues you for damages.
+For example, if your negligence or advice could possibly cause financial harm to a client, you need E&O coverage in case a client sues you for damages.

-Here are examples of professionals that typically need E&O insurance:
+Here are examples of professionals who typically need E&O insurance:

-Keep in mind that E&O insurance can’t be covered by a homeowners policy and that most E&O claims are not covered under general liability or commercial property insurance.
-Some home-based businesses may use a combination of a homeowners policy endorsement for liability and property coverage and E&O insurance to complete their insurance needs.
+Keep in mind that your professional services aren’t covered by your homeowners policy, nor are they included in general liability or commercial property insurance.
+Some home-based businesses may need a combination of a homeowners policy endorsement for business liability and property coverage plus E&O insurance to meet their insurance needs.

 Who Doesn’t Need E&O Insurance

 Businesses that are not at risk of a lawsuit resulting from bad advice or unintentional errors do not need E&O insurance.
-Examples of professions not needing errors and omissions coverage include ecommerce business owners and multilevel marketing (MLM) business owners.
+Examples of business owners who usually don’t need errors and omissions coverage include ecommerce business owners and multilevel marketing (MLM) business owners.
 However, ecommerce business owners want to make sure they have products-completed coverage, and MLM owners should inquire with the parent company about group rates and policies directly from the organization to cover professional liability.

-Most states require businesses with employees to have workers compensation.
-Some states require workers comp if you have just one employee, while other states require coverage if you have three or more.
-This requirement includes home businesses.
-To see workers comp requirements for your home business, check these state-by-state laws provided by the National Federation of Independent Business (NFIB).
+Most states require businesses with employees to have workers’ compensation.
+Some states require workers’ comp if you have just one part-time employee, while others require coverage with three or more.
+To see workers’ comp requirements for your home business, check these state-by-state laws provided by the National Federation of Independent Business (NFIB).

-According to the International Risk Management Institute (IRMI), over 90 percent of home-based businesses do not have employees.
-If your home business doesn’t have employees, or if you have fewer employees than your state’s minimum number for required coverage, you don’t need workers compensation insurance.
-Also, in the case of employees who are also owners, workers comp is not required.
+According to the International Risk Management Institute (IRMI), over 90% of home-based businesses do not have employees.
+If your home business doesn’t have employees, or if you have fewer employees than your state’s minimum requirement for coverage, you don’t need workers’ compensation insurance.
+Also, workers’ comp is often not required for employees who are also owners.

 Homeowners Policy Endorsement

 A homeowners policy endorsement is an extension of coverage added on to an existing homeowners insurance policy.
-This extension of coverage can be used specifically to protect a home business from claims arising from third-party bodily injury and property damage or damage to the business’ property.
-This endorsement may cost as little as $25 per month.
+Many insurers offer endorsements specifically for people who run a business out of their homes to cover third-party bodily injury and property damage claims or to repair or replace business property.
+Some endorsements cost as little as $25 year.

-There are two primary types of homeowners policy endorsements you may need:
+There are two primary types of endorsements your home-based business may need:

-- Homeowners Liability Endorsement: Adds to the limits of liability on a homeowners policy for coverage in case clients or suppliers get hurt visiting your premises.
+- Homeowners business liability endorsement: Adds business liability coverage on a homeowners policy for coverage in case clients or suppliers get hurt visiting your premises.

-According to the Insurance Information Institute (III), a home-based business may raise policy limits on a homeowners policy from $2,500 to $5,000 for as little as $25 per month.
-Some insurance companies will allow you to increase your home business coverage up to $10,000, in increments of $2,500.
+According to the Insurance Information Institute (III), a home-based business may raise policy limits on a homeowners policy from $2,500 to $5,000 for as little as $25 year.
+Some insurance companies allow you to increase your home business coverage up to $10,000, in increments of $2,500.

 Who Needs a Homeowners Policy Endorsement